guolingbing/guolingbing.github.io/index.md

 <img class="profile-picture" src="photo.jpg">

-Hi, I am Lingbing, currently a PhD candidate at Zhejiang University, cosupervised by Prof. Huajun Chen and Dr. Qiang Zhang.
+Hi, I am Lingbing, currently a PhD candidate at Zhejiang University, cosupervised by Prof. Huajun Chen.
 I received my B.S. degree in
 Computer Science and Technology in 2016 at Henan University, and M.S. degree in Computer Science and Technology in 2019 at Nanjing University.

-## Research Interest

-My research interests include *representation learning*, *machine learning for biological science*, and *molecular dynamics for machine learning*.

 ---